marzukia/blog/content/first-custom-keyboard.md

 So my advice to those who've purchased a GMMK Pro and decided to replace the factory stabilisers:

-* Ignore that part of your brain that's screaming, \"you're breaking it!\" and keep forcing that plate onto the board.
+* Ignore that part of your brain that's screaming, "you're breaking it!" and keep forcing that plate onto the board.
 * Either align the top or bottom tabs, then work your way downwards or upwards.
 Starting in the middle will not work.
 * Don't panic when you see the number of tiny screws in the GMMK pro.

 In regards to lubing and tuning the stabilisers, I'd recommend [this great video](https://www.youtube.com/watch?v=usNx1_d0HbQ).

-# Flashing QMK onto GMMK Pro on Linux
+## Flashing QMK onto GMMK Pro on Linux

 There isn’t many guides on how to use QMK with Linux so I thought I’d do a quick write up on how to do it.